syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Getting-Started.md

 N> You can find these libraries under the following location.
 &lt;Installed Drive&gt;:\Program Files (x86)\Syncfusion\Essential Studio\\&lt;Version&gt;\Assemblies\4.6\

-I> ADOMD.NET assembly (Microsoft.AnalysisServices.AdomdClient.dll) is required to create a SfPivotGrid control.
+I> ADOMD.NET assembly (Microsoft.AnalysisServices.AdomdClient.dll) is required to create a Pivot Grid control.
 The above assembly can be obtained only after installing the following setup files.
 **SQLSERVER2008_ASADOMD10.msi** and **SQLSERVER2008_ASOLEDB10.msi**
 These setup files can be downloaded at [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=44277).